-On this day, the Sea Eagles and Eels join the competition, the Super League war continues to simmer, Wayne Bennett signs on with the Knights.
+On this day, the Sea Eagles and Eels join the competition, Wayne Bennett signs on with the Knights and Nick Politis calls for all clubs to restart the 2020 competition on zero points after the COVID-19 break.

 Manly and Parramatta play their first matches in the premiership competition.
 Manly are pipped 15-13 by Western Suburbs at Brookvale Oval, despite scoring three tries to one.
 Parramatta are beaten 34-12 by Newtown at Parramatta’s Cumberland Oval.